top of page

 What should I do if I am struggling with depression?

 Living with Major Depressive Disorder can be hard but not impossible.
 Be proud of yourself for taking the most important steps in starting your journey to better mental health.
-It’s a journey that will have its ups and down, but it will be a life changing journey.
-Now that you have an idea of what you are dealing with be sure to follow through with your doctor to create a treatment plan.
-You’ll also want to subscribe to the Sincerely Depression monthly newsletter for more tips, guides, and support for managing your depression.
-You are on the way to better days!
+It's a journey that will have its ups and downs, but it will be a life-changing journey.

 Sources: National Institute of Health.
 “Major Depression.”
 National Institute of Mental Health, U.S. Department of Health and Human Services, 1 Jan.
 2022, https://www.nimh.nih.gov/health/statistics/major-depression.